payang/getdata7/CodeBook.md

 <li>activity - The label of the activity performed when the corresponding measurements were taken

 ##Features Extracted
-Only features containing the abbreviation "Mean" or "Std" were retained.
+Only features containing the abbreviation "Mean" or "Std" were retained, 86 in total.
 All others were removed from the dataset.
 Features remaining with their descriptive camel-case variable name appear below top-to-bottom in the order they appear left-to-right in the output:
 <ul>
 <li>tBodyAccelerationMeanX</li>